piotrmucha/RESTful-API-webservice/Readme.md

 ## To-do-list

  - [ ] <s>Create integration tests for each functionality using H2 in-memory database and JUnit test framework.</s>
+ - [X] Move versioning management from sql triggers to java code using @PrePersist and @PreUpdate annotations.
+ - [X] Create basic frontend configuration to manage notes using react.
+ - [X] Create basic configuration to integration testing using testcontainers/docker.
  - [ ] Create integration tests for each functionality using mysql testcontainer and Junit test framewrok.
- - [ ] Move versioning management from sql triggers to java code using @PrePersist and @PreUpdate annotations.

 ## Author